makrai/notes/naseem2204-benchmark-mental-pretrained.md

 ## 3.2 Pretraining of PHS-BERT

 * we initialized PHS-BERT with weights from the uncased BERT during training
-* PHS-BERT is the first domain-specific LM for tasks related to PHS and is
+* PHS-BERT is the first domain-specific LM for tasks related to PHS
   * corpus of health-related tweets that were crawled via the Twitter API
-  * keywords used to collect pretraining corpus are set to disease, symptom, vaccine, and mental health-related words in English
+  * keywords used to collect pretraining corpus are set to _disease, symptom, vaccine_, and mental health-related words in English
-  * Pre-processing methods similar to those used in previous works (Müller+ 2020; Nguyen+ 2020) were employed prior to training
+  * Pre-processing methods similar to those used in previous works (Müller+ 2020; Nguyen+ 2020)
     * Retweet tags were deleted from the raw corpus, and
     * URLs and usernames were replaced with HTTP-URL and @USER, respectively
     * the Python emoji3 library was used to replace all emoticons with their associated meanings
     * tweet segmentation with HuggingFace, an open-source python library,
     * 50,265 vocab
-    * Twitter posts are restricted to 200 characters, and during the training
+    * Twitter posts are restricted to 200 characters
   * batch size of 8.
 Distributed training was performed on a TPU v3-8

 ## 3.3 Fine-tuning for downstream tasks